-- It is a high processing performance CPU especially in floating point and binary arithmetic. - Onboard Message Passing Interface (MPI). - It has comprehensive integrated system diagnosis. - Supports the insert of Simatic Engineering tools.
+- onboard Message Passing Interface (MPI);

+- comprehensive integrated system diagnosis;

+- supports the insert of Simatic Engineering tools.

 The DirectLOGIC DL06 (D0-06DD1) is a micro PLC from the DL06 Micro PLC family that has 20 in-built inputs and 16 in-built outputs.
 It supports 4 option cards such as the analogue I/O module, high-speed counters module, and others.
 The DL06 PLC has a total of 14.8K words of memory.
 This memory capacity is split into two, that is, 7.6K words for ladder memory and 7.6K words of V-memory.
 The DL06 also includes a RAM with the CPU which stores system parameters, V-memory, and other variables not available in the application program.
+It has two in-built serial ports.
+5